fredyr/lexicallyscoped.com/_posts/2015-07-27-parse-edifact-w-clojure-instaparse.md

 called [Instaparse](https://github.com/Engelberg/instaparse).
 It aims to let you describe your grammar using standard [EBNF notation](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form), and turn it into an executable parser.

-So let's see if we can turn our informal description of EDIFACT segments into simple EBNF notation.
+Step by step, let us turn our informal description of EDIFACT segments into simple EBNF notation.

 ## EBNF grammar